joakimb/joakimb.github.io/_posts/2017-08-23-end-to-end-ecryption-intro.markdown

 ### The data

-The first thing to realise when talking about security in enterprise communication is that you are dealing with sensitive data.
+The first thing to realize when talking about security in enterprise communication is that you are dealing with sensitive data.
-The messages and documents your employees send to eachother very often contain things that are sensitive to either the company or the employee.
+The messages and documents your employees send to each other very often contain things that are sensitive to either the company or the employee.
-Obvious examples are: business plans, information aquired under NDA, maternity leaves and salary information.
+Obvious examples are: business plans, information acquired under NDA, maternity leaves and salary information.

-This data is often not only embarrasing and damaging for business to leak, it is also often regulated in law.
+This data is often not only embarrassing and damaging for business to leak, it is also often regulated in law.
 GDPR and stock market information regulations comes to mind.

 ### How the data is secured